Fulham F.C.: 1879–1907: Formation and Southern League years

 The club gained professional status on 12 December 1898, the same year that they were admitted into the Southern League's Second Division.
 They were the third club from London to turn professional, following Arsenal, then named Royal Arsenal 1891, and Millwall in 1893.
 They adopted a red and white kit during the 1896–97 season.
 In 1902–03, the club won promotion from this division, entering the Southern League First Division.
-The club's first recorded all-white club kit came in 1903, and ever since then the club has been playing in all-white shirts and black shorts, with socks going through various evolutions of black and/or white, but are now normally white-only.
+The club's first recorded all-white club kit came in 1903, and ever since then the club has been playing in all-white shirts and black shorts, with socks going through various evolutions of black, white, or both, but now are normally only white.
 The club won the Southern League twice, in 1905–06 and 1906–07.